apache/flink-web/roadmap.md

     The interface for this New Source API is done and available, and we are working on migrating more source connectors to this new model, see [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface).

-  - Similar to the sources, the sinks original sink APIs are also specific to streaming ([SinkFunction](https://github.com/apache/flink/blob/master/flink-streaming-java/src/main/java/org/apache/flink/streaming/api/functions/sink/SinkFunction.java)) and batch ([OutputFormat](https://github.com/apache/flink/blob/master/flink-core/src/main/java/org/apache/flink/api/common/io/OutputFormat.java))
+  - Similar to the sources, the original sink APIs are also specific to streaming ([SinkFunction](https://github.com/apache/flink/blob/master/flink-streaming-java/src/main/java/org/apache/flink/streaming/api/functions/sink/SinkFunction.java)) and batch ([OutputFormat](https://github.com/apache/flink/blob/master/flink-core/src/main/java/org/apache/flink/api/common/io/OutputFormat.java))
     APIs and execution.